HardlyDifficult/Tutorials/Outline.md

 <hr></details>
 <details><summary>What about performance?</summary>

 As an editor script, this logic is not included in the game you release.
-Saving is incremental, so there is very little time wasted when there is nothing new to save.
+Saving is incremental so there is very little time wasted when there is nothing new to save.
 Unless you're one of the lucky ones who never sees Unity crash, this script is absolutely worth the time tradeoff.

 <hr></details>